bk/wmk/readme.md

   into the Python virtual environment first.
 Obviously, this has no effect if `pandoc` is true.
 May be set or overridden through frontmatter variables.

+- `markdown_extension_configs`: Settings for your markdown extensions.
+May be set in the config file or in the frontmatter.
+For convenience, there are special frontmatter settings for two extensions, namely for `toc` and `wikilinks`:
+  - The `toc` boolean setting will turn the `toc` extension off if set to False and on if set to True, regardless of its presence in `markdown_extensions`.
+  - If `toc` is in `markdown_extensions` (or has been turned on via the `toc` boolean), then the `toc_depth` frontmatter variable will affect the configuration  of the extension regardless of the `markdown_extension_configs` setting.
+  - If `wikilinks` is in `markdown_extensions` then the options specified in the `wikilinks` frontmatter setting will be passed on to the extension.
+    Example: `wikilinks: {'base_url': '/somewhere'}`.

 - `pandoc_filters`, `pandoc_options`: Lists of filters and options for Pandoc.
   Has no effect unless `pandoc` is true.
 May be set or overridden through frontmatter variables.